 We aim to host several events throughout the course of the year.
 These are always well attended.
 The events tend to be on general business topics or focused on one of our four special interest sectors.
 One of our most prominent events is our annual dinner, and the All Party Parliamentary China Group meeting at the House of Commons.

 What are you most looking forward to, as IoD regional chair, in the next 12 months?

-Finally what's your personal business ethos?
+Finally, what is your personal ethos?